What time is the First Minister's Covid update in Scotland today - how can I watch announcement?

 What are the latest case numbers of the Omicron variant?

-The figures released by the Scottish Government on Tuesday reveal that a total of 17,259 new cases were reported in the previous 24 hours.
+According to the latest data released on Sunday by the Scottish Government, Scotland recorded three coronavirus-linked deaths and 7,561 new cases in the previous 24 hours.

-The number of new positive cases had dropped since the day before, with Monday recording 20,217 confirmed cases.
+It is possible that the latest figures could be lower than normal due to registry offices being closed at the weekends.

+A total of 38,423 new tests for Covid-19 reported results – 23.2 per cent of these were positive, down from 25.1 per cent on Saturday.

+The newly-recorded deaths take the toll under this measurement, of people who tested positive for the virus in the past 28 days, to 9,934.

+The figures include a note advising of delays between tests being taken and results being reported but saying Public Health Scotland is monitoring the situation.

-There were 1,147 people in hospital yesterday with recently confirmed Covid-19, while 42 people were in intensive care.
+There were 1,382 people in hospital on Saturday with recently confirmed Covid-19, up 20 in 24 hours, and 55 were in intensive care, up seven on the day before.

 What is the First Minister expected to say?

+Schools across Scotland returned last week and reports are already being seen of some pupils having to work from home again amid staff absences.
+It is very likely that Ms Sturgeon will address concerns and reiterate the message that keeping schools open is of vital importance.

+On Monday morning, Professor Jason Leitch addressed concerns that free lateral flow tests could be phased out in the future, calling the reported plans a “red herring”.
+The First Minister is expected to share the same message.

-After her statement the First Minister will answer questions from opposition party leaders and backbenchers.
+After her statement Ms Sturgeon will answer questions from opposition party leaders and backbenchers.

-It is likely she will cover the increased pressure the NHS is under following the soaring cases figures, and give any available updates on the strength of the virus.

-With schools returning from the Christmas break this week, the First Minister will most likely state the importance of ensuring they remain open and address the fears that some teachers have about returning amid the current surge in case figures.

 What time is the announcement?